 ECSS-E-ST-10-03_0750286

-The transient excitation signals shall be derived from the space segment element and launcher loads coupled dynamic analysis (LCDA).
+For the transient test, the excitation signals shall be derived from the space segment element and launcher loads coupled dynamic analysis (LCDA).

 Although transient test methods are fairly advanced, a number of problems with respect to uncertainties resulting from the analytical process on the test input functions and statistical variations are still to be resolved.
 Transient tests can relatively easily replace longitudinal tests, but experience is very limited in lateral testing.